Custom Events: Set-up

 STEP 2: Custom Events

 Events track specific actions that users take within your app – for example, making a purchase, playing a song, or sharing on Facebook.
 This helps you understand how users interact with your app.
 This page will show you how to easily capture this information by walking through a hypothetical Article Read event (note: this example is translatable to other actions such as Game Level Played).
+For information on how Event data is reported in the Flurry portal, please click here.

 Events have a two-level structure.
 The highest level is the specific action, in this case the reading of an article.
 For this example, we are naming this Event “Article Read.”
 By tracking this Event, you will be able to measure how many users are reading articles, how often, and so on.